Published: 8 June 2020

-We caught up with Dr Ian Whyte, Team Leader of Sport and Exercise Sciences at the University of Sunderland, to find out why Sport is a great subject to study at degree level.
+We caught up with Dr Eddie Bradley, programme leader of BSc (Hons) Sport and Exercise Sciences at the University of Sunderland, to find out why sport is a great subject to study at degree level.

 What do you teach and what is your academic background?